|Guide||♦||10 Triplogs||0 Topics|

 Canyons are inherently risky.
 Flash floods occur without notice on sunny days.
 Technical skills & surrounding topography knowledge required yet does not eliminate risk.

 Rattlesnake Canyon is the lower tributary to Woods Canyon.
 The trail data given reflects a hike from the rim to Woods Canyon and back.
 The canyon is named after the rigid ride to the rim which rattles your nerves.
 Okay, I made that up!
 One thing for sure, you won't forget the ride.

-If your a wimp like myself just check out the canyon going away from the waterfall.
+If you're a wimp like myself just check out the canyon going away from the waterfall.
 There's nothing spectacular to mention.
 The trek is a constant boulder scramble.
-If you're just passing by to Flagstaff, the hike down to the waterfall is less than an hour roundtrip.
+If you're already heading to Flagstaff, the hike down to the waterfall is less than an hour roundtrip.